matthew-andrews/mattandre.ws/source/_posts/makefile-inheritance.md

 Part of the philosophy behind it was to ensure that it was easy to override any part of it.

-For example, if a developer wanted their repository wanted to simply use the default task provided by the central makefile to install a repositories' dependencies (run by the developer by typing `make install`) they didn't need to do anything besides `include n.Makefile`.
+For example, if a developer wanted their repository use the default `install` task provided by the central makefile (run by the developer by typing `make install`) they wouldn't need to do anything besides `include n.Makefile`.
 It would be provided by default.

 However, if the developer wanted to write their own install task all they need to do is *implement* an `install` task in their Makefile.
 They can even call `make install-super` anywhere in their `install` task to run the shared makefile's `install` task as well.